scassius/lil-orm/README.md

 ![ORM](https://github.com/scassius/lil-orm/assets/35706430/5fd46412-ea3d-40b8-a56a-20450e9e2986)

 # Lil ORM
-Lil ORM is a super lightweight SQLite ORM for Node.js.
-With its clear API, you can easily interact with SQLite databases
+Lil ORM is a lightweight SQLite ORM designed for Node.js.
+This compact project prioritizes clarity and simplicity in its API, making it effortless to interact with SQLite databases.
+Although it's a lightweight ORM, it boasts a robust set of capabilities, letting developers create intricate database queries with ease.

+While Lil ORM is primarily intended as a learning resource and experimental project, its lean design and user-friendly approach make it a noteworthy tool for those looking to understand the nuances of building APIs without the complexity that often accompanies larger ORMs.

+Please note: Lil ORM is currently not recommended for use in production environments (yet), but rather as a learning tool and sandbox for testing and development purposes

 ⚠️ **API are subjected to change** ⚠️